 Grameenphone (Bangladesh) General note on laws/regulations Bangladesh has specific laws relating to interception of communications and acquisition of communications data.
-A single, widely drafted, provision outlined in the Bangladesh Telecommunications Regulatory Act, 2001 enables these monitoring activities to be undertaken on the grounds of national security and public order by the designated law enforcement agencies, security and intelligence agencies etc. Bound by the legal stipulations, the mobile network operators (MNOs) are required to comply with these lawful interception requests channelized under a defined process to the dedicated interface within the organization.
+A single, widely drafted, provision outlined in the Bangladesh Telecommunications Regulatory Act, 2001 enables these monitoring activities to be undertaken on the grounds of national security and public order by the designated law enforcement agencies, security and intelligence agencies etc. Bound by the legal stipulations, the mobile network operators (MNOs) are required to comply with these lawful interception requests channelised under a defined process to the dedicated interface within the organisation.
 The records of sharing such information are maintained as part of an in-built control mechanism of the process.
 Although the law provides for little or no regulatory oversight over the exercise of such interception powers of government, however, scope of general judicial oversight is available.
-Communication data Lawful interception Network shutdowns Content restrictions Content distribution - - - - 92
+A new cybersecurity law was adopted in second half of 2018.
+Communication data Lawful interception Network shutdowns Content restrictions Content distribution - - - - 136